elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 The export endpoints (bulk export and bulk action in export mode) will not carry out any migration-on-write logic.
 Since these endpoints solely read the rules and generate an ndjson file for export purposes, introducing additional writing or patching logic to migrate the rule's schema in Elasticsearch would negatively impact the endpoints' performance and introduce unnecessary overhead.

 Instead, we will carry out a normalization-on-read process, as described above, when the rule to be exported is read from ES, and before writing the rule's fields to the `ndjson` file.
-This means that the rule will actually be exported with the updated schema, thus ensuring backwards compatibility for a subsequent import procedure of this rules, even if they are not yet migrated in ES.
+This means that the rule will actually be exported with the updated schema.

 This normalization will take place within the `internalRuleToAPIResponse` method, which internally calls the `normalizePrebuiltSchemaOnRuleRead`, as described in the [Normalization on read](#normalization-on-read) section.